-One of my goals is to share the experience and knowledge I’ve gained after leading close to 2000 beach weddings and vow renewals along the Gulf Coast of Mississippi, Alabama, and Florida, so I want to provide you the added benefit of planning help without any additional cost to my officiating fee.
+One of my goals is to share the experience and knowledge I’ve gained after leading over 4000 beach weddings and vow renewals along the Gulf Coast of Mississippi, Alabama, and Florida, so I want to provide you the added benefit of planning help without any additional cost to my officiating fee.

 I realize that your wedding plans may be centered around a vacation or may just be low-cost alternative to a family controlled wedding event at home or you’re finally breathing above water from a divorce or you’ve just arrived at that age when foo foo dazzle do do is just that.

 I understand.
 I am a big advocate of do-it-yourself, and always available to you to answer any planning questions that come up as you’re counting down to your big day!

 If you don’t find your answer on this page, please contact me and let me know what you are thinking and wanting and I’ll be happy to help.
 You can also use the “Search Keywords” form below by typing in a topic and getting results from all pages here at this website.